 In the field of psychology, researchers are looking to see whether personal data and the words people use can help predict behaviours and personality traits and how the findings correlate with the findings obtained from the traditional and established ways to measure behaviour: self-reported personality questionnaires.

 There were several presentations and discussions about how Natural Language Processing (NLP), video interviewing, gamification and even the wearing of virtual technology headsets are being trialed and used by some organisations.
 The analysis of an individual’s scores in these new assessments when compared with findings from well-researched Big 5 personality instruments showed mixed and varying levels of correlations.
 As more data is analysed, however, and algorithms refined, then this is likely to improve.
 Many of these assessments are built by IT engineers and not psychologists who should be consulted in their design and validation.

-The interesting point from the meetings I attended, was that whilst clients are trialing new methodology, the areas they are measuring stay the same: skills (learned knowledge), cognitive ability, personality, interests and motivation.
+The interesting point from the meetings I attended, was that whilst clients are trialing new methodology, the areas they are measuring stay the same: skills (learned knowledge), cognitive ability, reasoning skills, personality, interests and motivation.
 The HOW may be changing, but not the WHAT.
 The general consensus was that many of the new methods are not going to go away, but probably they need refining.
 Until such time, traditional and well researched assessment methods will still play an important role.